Howrah–SMVT Bengaluru Superfast Express

-The 12863 / 12864 Howrah-SMVT Bengaluru Superfast Express (formerly the Howrah-Yesvantpur Superfast Express), is a Superfast train belonging to the South Eastern Railway zone that runs daily between Howrah Junction and SMVT Bengaluru in India.
+The 12863 / 12864 Howrah-SMVT Bengaluru Superfast Express (formerly the Howrah-Yesvantpur Superfast Express), is a Superfast train belonging to the South Eastern Railway zone that runs daily between Howrah Junction of West Bengal and SMVT Bengaluru of Karnataka in India.

 On June 2, 2023, this line was involved in India's worst train accident in decades, with 296 fatalities.

 Service

 The service has an average speed of 57 km/h and covers 1942 km in an average time of 32h 15m.